 Cooper's hawk was the only special-status wildlife species observed during the field survey.
 Based on the results of the field survey and a review of specific habitat preferences, occurrence records, known distributions, and elevation ranges, it was determined that the survey area has a low potential to support BUOW (a State SSC), California horned lark (a State WL species), western mastiff bat (a State SSC), and western yellow bat (a State SSC).
-Additionally, although not observed or expected to occur, because the survey area is an undeveloped open space, bats may still forage over it if an insect prey base is present and there are some potential roosting trees across Alessandro Boulevard to the south of the survey area.
+Additionally, although not observed or expected to occur within the survey area, because the survey area is an undeveloped open space, bats may still forage over it if an insect prey base is present, particularly because there is also roosting habitat on-site.
 All remaining special-status wildlife species identified during the literature review and records search are not expected to occur within the survey area.